 - Pay what you want.
 A situation where consumers are left free to decide how much to pay, e.g. restaurants cafe where there is no cost – only tipping.
 When music companies release a new recording and ask for donations.

 - Bundle pricing.
 When a firm gives special offers, e.g. buy 3 for the price of 2 – very common for book sales e.t.c.

 - Price skimming.
 When a firm releases a new product, it initially sets a high price to take advantage of those consumers with inelastic demand.
 Over time, the price is reduced to attract those customers with more price elastic demand.

 - Penetration pricing.
 When a firm sets a low price to help establish market share and get established.
-For example a new printing company may offer very low price for its printers to get established.
-Then it get make profits on selling ink and over time increase the price.
+For example, a new printing company may offer very low price for its printers to get established.
+Then it gets to make profits on selling ink and over time increase the price.
 Or satellite tv company offering introductory offer for a few months.

 - Optional pricing.
 When a firm tries to receive a higher price by selling extras.
 For example, if you buy a DVD, you can get sold insurance or additional features.

 - Dynamic pricing.
 When prices are regularly updated in response to shifting market conditions.
 For example, if an airline receives high demand for certain flights, it will increase the price to help fill up other departure times and maximise revenue from the flight.

 Pricing strategies to cement market share/market position